goodylabs/android-dev-interview/README.md

 Create a character list using RecyclerView
 + endpoint with a list of characters is partially ready.
 You need to create a character serializable model based on the API documentation
 + layout of a single item in a list must include at least the name and avatar.
-+ pagination is not required
++ pagination is not required but will be appreciated

 **Part 2:**